What to Ask About the Motor Buying Your First Boat on a Budget: PART IV

 You go there and you have to take the trailer down to their DMV have it inspected and a registration and plates issued for the seller of the boat.

-When you get back to Nevada you have to take the trailer down and have it inspected if there is no vin on the trailer the state will issue you a state issued vin number and then you take the paper work in into DMV office and they will issue plates and registration for the trailer and in about a month you will receive a Nevada Title for the trailer.
+When you get back to Nevada, you have to take the trailer down and have it inspected.
+If there is no VIN on the trailer, the state will issue you a state-issued VIN number.
+Next, you take the paperwork into the DMV office.
+They'll issue plates and registration for the trailer.
+In about a month, you'll receive a Nevada title for the trailer.

 The boat is covered under Nevada Fish and Game.
 Again you have to have either the title issued for the boat from the state you brought it from in the sellers name or you have to have current registration for the boat in the sellers name and a bill of sale.

-You bring the boat to N.D.O.W and they do an inspection of the boat and verify the hull number matches the title or registration, Once they do the inspection and it passes they will issue you a with a hull number issued by the state for your registration.
+You bring the boat to N.D.O.W and they do an inspection of the boat and verify the hull number matches the title or registration, Once they do the inspection and it passes, they'll issue you a with a hull number issued by the state for your registration.

 You apply the numbered stickers on the side of the bow and the new registration sticker and you are good to go.
 You will receive your title from them in about a month.
 This is just Nevada you need to go to your local DMV and get the regs on registration for the boat and trailer.
 Lots of states DMV handle’s both.